- 1 bottle (750 mL) of dry sherry, such as fino or manzanilla

 - Garnish with a sprig of mint.

-You can make your own lemonade, which often has a fresher flavor than if you use pre-made, bottled lemonade.
-To make it you will need the following:
+- You can make your own lemonade, which often has a fresher flavor than if you use pre-made, bottled lemonade.

 - Use half lemonade and half lemon-lime soda.